CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 # Meeg.Kentico.ContentComponents

-Content Components provide a way of constructing your content models (Page Types) in Kentico using composition rather than inheritance.
+Content Components provide a way of constructing your Page Types in Kentico using composition rather than inheritance.

 > If you are familiar with [Kentico Kontent](https://kontent.ai) they are analogous to [content type snippets](https://docs.kontent.ai/tutorials/set-up-projects/define-content-models/reusing-groups-of-elements-with-snippets) though the same concept exists in other content management platforms.